mmomtchev/Urban-Tech-Guerilla/macOS-untraceable-internet.md

 I will continue to update this section as I gain more experience with the captive portals.
 However you should know that many of these captive portals install cookies in your browser.
 I have seen at least one which told me that I had a previous session on a different device when I changed my MAC address.
 You cannot allow this.
 The browser configuration must be deleted every day.

+Also very often you will have to fix various broken and misconfigured captive portals.
+Before I went to full-time Wi-Fi only, I was under the impression that many public Wi-Fis did not really work or had very bad connectivity.
+I will dedicate a whole section to the connectivity issues, but I have found that about 1 out of 3 public APs does not correctly redirect modern browsers HTTPS requests to its captive portal - meaning that it is a non-working AP for the average user out there.
+In order to trigger a redirect, I use `curl` with an `http://` URL to see the captive portal IP address.
+If this does not work, I try using `curl` on the AP itself.
+Many APs will act as a recursive DNS server but only for the URL of the captive portal.

+However bear in mind that connecting to an AP that is not working for most of its users has both advantages and drawbacks.
+You get excellent speeds but you definitely draw attention.

 ## Playing mobile games on your phone while preserving the secrecy of the AP

 At this point it will be possible to use the internal macOS Wi-Fi adapter in connection sharing mode to connect your mobile phone - provided that you do not connect to the mobile network - careful because even without the SIM card your IMEI will be visible.
 Many Android phone can do this.
 First turn on *Airplane mode* - this will disable *Wi-Fi* if it is enabled.
 Then turn *Wi-Fi* back on.